guybedford/import-maps-extensions/README.md

 Implementation Status: Pending

-This proposal is about enabling resolution-level security properties through import maps.
+This proposal is about enabling resolution-level integrity properties through import maps.

 ### Problem Statement

-SES (Secure ECMAScript) lays [out a model](https://github.com/tc39/proposal-ses) for a resolver-level capability security model.
+Import maps act as the source of truth for resolution.
+With a small extension their mandate to also act as the comprehensive source of truth for what can be imported, we effectively are able to treat it as a form of resolution lock and know without doubt that scopes cannot import from other scopes they have not been given access to.

-With a small tweak, these security properties can be full handled by import maps.
+The idea is that within a package scope, loading URLs that are child URLs of the package scope itself is fine, but loading URLs that are on other origins or other base-level scopes would be a violation of authority, unless those mappings are explicitly provided through the scope map.

 ### Proposal

-The proposal is to provide a new `"secureScopes": true` boolean in the import map, which when enabled treats each scope as a sort of compartment.
+The proposal is to provide a new `"secureScopes": true` boolean in the import map, which when enabled treats each scope as being a comprehensively mapped scope.

 This means that:

-1. Scopes cannot import URLs outside of the scope, unless those URLs were accessed via bare specifier mappings from within the scope.
+1. Scopes cannot import URLs that are not child URLs of the scope itself, or explicit bare specifier mappings enabled within the scope.
 2. Scopes do not exhibit fallback behaviours - if there is no match for a given import, an error is thrown, rather than checking parent scopes and `"imports"`.

-The above is enough to provide a simple package-level capability permissions model through import maps.
+The above is enough to provide a simple package-level guarantees locking down importer escalations with the import map.

 ### Alternatives